frogmanjhb/gameofsouthafrica/CHARACTER_AND_STORYLINE_MAP.md

 **Core Identity:** British administrators and officials
 **Primary Motivation:** Establish British control and implement British law
 **Key Challenges:** Boer resistance, slavery abolition, frontier conflicts, colonial administration

+**Historical Figure:** **👑 Lord Charles Somerset**
+- **Appears in:** Scene 2 (Khoi-San Rights)
+- **Role:** Governor who influences policy decisions regarding indigenous rights
+- **Quote:** "The Khoi-San question is delicate.
+We must balance the needs of our settlers with the principles of British justice.
+The Hottentot Proclamation will ensure order, but we must consider what is truly just for all subjects of the Crown."
+- **Educational Value:** Governor of the Cape from 1814–1826 who introduced strict laws affecting the Khoi-San

 **Character Arc Themes:**
 - **Control vs. Autonomy:** Balancing centralized rule with local needs